-- y (Variable) Variable holding a matrix whose (i, j)-th element indicates the score of the class j at the i-th example. - t (Variable) Variable holding an int32 vector of ground truth labels. - ignore_label (int or None) Skip calculating accuracy if the ture label is ignore_label.
+- y (Variable) Variable holding a matrix whose (i, j)-th element indicates the score of the class j at the i-th example. - t (Variable) Variable holding an int32 vector of ground truth labels.

 Returns A variable holding a scalar array of the accuracy.